Neuro Developmental Therapy

 Is NDT Used For Adults?

-Neuro developmental Therapy can be of benefit for any individual that has retained their primitive reflexes and the benefits and changes are the same as they are for a child.
+Neuro developmental Therapy can be of benefit for any individual that has retained primitive reflexes.
 However, if an adult wants to undertake a programme, we suggest that they have a very supportive environment as the changes that occur may release past thought patterns and emotional memories.
 Discussion with a Neuro Developmental Therapist is recommended to determine suitability.

 Must The Programme Last For Life?